thisjustin816/thisjustin816/README.md

 **Lead Platform Engineer**
 _2024 - Present_

-Architect, build, and maintain continuous integration/continuous delivery framework services for software development teams, using Terraform, Azure DevOps, and the Azure cloud.
+Architect, build, and maintain continuous integration/continuous delivery framework services for software development teams across 30+ lines of business and projects, using Terraform, Azure DevOps, and the Azure cloud.

 - Developed an automated drift reporting system for 2000+ Terraform IaC pipelines, enabling quick identification and remediation of configuration drift by updating a shared dashboard and filing work items in Azure DevOps.
+- Created automated tooling via Terraform and PowerShell to migrate batches of virtual machines across Azure tenants, reducing manual errors and wait times by up to 90%.

 ### NUVASIVE (now Globus Medical), San Diego, CA